8go/matrix-commander-rs/README.md

       --password <PASSWORD>
           Specify a password for use by certain actions.
 Details:: It is an optional argument.
 By default --password is ignored and not used.
-It is used by '--login password' and '--delete-device' actions.
-If not provided for --login or --delete-device the user will be queried for the password via keyboard interactively
+It is used by '--login password' and '--delete-device' and --bootstrap actions.
+If not provided for --login, --delete-device or --bootstrap the user will be queried for the password via keyboard interactively

       --device <DEVICE>
           Specify a device name, for use by certain actions.
 Details:: It is an